-The Heritage Energy Retrofit Grant is designed to assist with energy retrofits and water efficiency measures that will improve comfort and reduce energy consumption, water use, and running costs in ways compatible with the conservation of heritage fabric and character elements.
-The revised Terms and Conditions and Application Form are both posted below.
+The Heritage Energy Retrofit Grant is designed to assist with energy retrofits and water efficiency measures that will improve comfort, reduce energy consumption, greenhouse gas emissions, water use, and running costs in ways compatible with the conservation of heritage fabric and character elements.

-- Pre- and post-retrofit evaluations, the program’s Greenhouse Gas Reduction Opportunities Report, Natural Resources Canada’s EnerGuide Report.
+- Pre- and post-retrofit evaluations, the program’s Greenhouse Gas Reduction Opportunities Report and Natural Resources Canada’s EnerGuide Report.

 - GHG reduction retrofits not covered by the utilities (high efficiency forms of heating & hot water, insulation and draft proofing)

-- Wooden storm windows (when at least one other qualifying retrofit is undertaken) see technical requirements below
+- Storm windows (when at least one other qualifying retrofit is undertaken)*

 - Water efficiency measures (high efficiency toilets, aerators & shower heads – toilets must accompany at least one other retrofit)

 - Rental dwellings may now participate in the program